 Limit the amount of space that the trash can use.
 To do this, right-click on the trash can icon on the desktop and select Properties from the context menu .
 Here you can set the trash bin size separately for each hard disk partition.

-Since the disk cleanup is not exactly user-friendly, Windows has a feature called Storage Sense in the Settings under System / Storage , with which frequently occurring file remnants can be deleted easily or even automatically.
-Files that have been in the trash for more than 30 days can also be automatically removed here.
+The process of disk cleanup can be confusing for some users, so Windows has a feature called Storage Sense in the “System” settings under “Storage,” which allows for easy deletion of frequently occurring file remnants and even enables automatic deletion.
+This feature can also automatically remove files that have been in the trash for more than 30 days.

 Finally, remember to clean up your internet browser (Google Chrome, Mozilla Firefox, Opera …).
 Often attacked by malware , it shouldn’t be left out.